Ex-P&O Ferries chef sues for unfair dismissal

 He is seeking financial compensation as well as exemplary damages of up to £76m to "deter" P&O Ferries or DP World from acting the same way in future.

-Mr Lansdown intended to use the entire sum to create a new trust to campaign to protect seafarers' wages and outlaw "fire and hire" practices in the industry and more widely in the UK, according to his claim.
+Mr Lansdown intends to use the entire sum to create a new trust to campaign to protect seafarers' wages and outlaw "fire and hire" practices in the industry and more widely in the UK, according to his claim.

 "At the end of the day, it was the essence of Brexit what happened to us," Mr Lansdown told the BBC.
 "This could give a green light to other companies to do the same."